 - Liver failure: caused by infection, genetic diseases, drugs or poisons, and/or alcoholism

 Cirrhosis has been linked to excessive and chronic alcohol intake, such as that associated with alcoholism.
-Women are particularly vulnerable to the liver disease associated with alcohol addiction because women have less enzymes than men which means they metabolize alcohol in more slowly.
+Women are particularly vulnerable to alcoholic cirrhosis because women have fewer enzymes than men.
+This which means they metabolize alcohol in more slowly.

 Cirrhosis of the liver is a disease that can be halted if treated in the early disease stage.
-However, with long term alcohol and drug addiction, cirrhosis of the liver or chronic liver damage will continue to occur.
-At some point, the liver damage becomes irreversible, and no amount of treatment can lead to a fully-functioning liver.
+However, with long-term alcohol and drug addiction, alcoholic cirrhosis or chronic liver damage will continue to occur.
+At some point, the liver damage becomes irreversible.
+No amount of treatment can lead to a fully-functioning liver.
 The behaviors associated with alcoholism, such as a poor diet and lack of medical follow-up, also place the liver at risk.

-Alcoholism contributes to the development of cirrhosis is a disease that develops in phases.
+Alcoholism contributes to the development of cirrhosis.
 The condition of scarring worsens as cirrhosis continues to develop.
 Scar tissue surrounds the normal liver cells, making the tissue bumpy or nodular.
 This bumpy liver tissue will block the bile ducts causing bile to back up into the liver and bloodstream.
 Scar tissue will also block blood flow into the liver.
-Lack of blood flow will enlarge the veins and lead to high blood pressure (portal hypertension), making the movement of blood from the liver to the intestines difficult.
-At this point the liver is unable to metabolize alcohol and this produces many visible physical symptoms.
+Lack of blood flow will enlarge the veins and lead to high blood pressure (portal hypertension).
+This makes the movement of blood from the liver to the intestines difficult.
+At this point, the liver is unable to metabolize alcohol and this produces many visible physical symptoms.

-Symptoms of liver damage from cirrhosis of the liver caused by alcoholism include:
+Symptoms of liver damage from alcoholic cirrhosis of the liver include: